On the number of ordinary lines determined by sets in complex space: Preliminaries

-\begin{lemma} Let $r \geq 3$.
-Then there exists a set $T \subseteq [r]^3$ of $r^2 - r$ triples that satisfies the following properties: \begin{enumerate} \item Each triple consists of three distinct elements. \item For every pair $i, j \in [r]$, $i \neq j$, there are exactly 6 triples containing both $i$ and $j$. \item If $r \geq 4$, for every $i, j \in [r]$, $i \neq j$, there are at least 2 triples containing $i$ and $j$ such that the remaining elements are distinct. \end{enumerate} \end{lemma} \begin{proof} Theorem~\ref{th:latinsquare} guarantees the existence of an $r \times r$ diagonal Latin square.
-Let $L$ be such a Latin square.
+The following lemma is a strengthening of a lemma from \cite{bdwy13}. \begin{lemma} Let $r \geq 3$.
+Then there exists a set $T \subseteq [r]^3$, referred to as a {\em triple system}, of $r^2 - r$ triples that satisfies the following properties: \begin{enumerate} \item Each triple consists of three distinct elements; \item For every pair $i, j \in [r]$, $i \neq j$, there are exactly six triples containing both $i$ and $j$; \item If $r \geq 4$, for every $i, j \in [r]$, $i \neq j$, there are at least two triples containing $i$ and $j$ such that the remaining elements are distinct. \end{enumerate} \end{lemma} \begin{proof} Let $L$ be a Latin square as in Lemma~\ref{le:latinsq}.
 Let $T$ be the set of triples $(i, j, k) \subseteq [r]^3$ with $i \neq j$ and $k = L_{ij}$.
 Clearly the number of such triples is $r^2 - r$.
 We verify that the properties mentioned hold.

 Recall that we have $L_{ii} = i$ for all $i \in [r]$, and every value appears once in each row and column.
-So for $i \neq j \in [r]$, it can not happen that $L_{ij} = i$ or $L_{ij} = j$ and we get Property 1, i.e. all elements of a triple must be distinct.
+So for $i \neq j \in [r]$, it can not happen that $L_{ij} = i$ or $L_{ij} = j$ and we get Property 1, i.e., all elements of a triple must be distinct.

 For Property 2, note that a pair $i, j$ appears once as $(i, j, L_{ij})$ and once as $(j, i, L_{ji})$.
 And since every element appears exactly once in every row and column, we have that $i$ must appear once in the $j^{th}$ row, $j$ must appear once in the $i^{th}$ row and the same for the columns.
 It follows that each of $(*, j, i), (j,*, i), (*, i, j)$ and $(i, *, j)$ appears exactly once, where $*$ is some other element of $[r]$.
-This gives us that every pair appears in exactly 6 triples.
+This gives us that every pair appears in exactly six triples.

-If $r \geq 4$ and $r \neq 6$, Theorem~\ref{th:orthlatinsquare} gives us the existence of an $r \times r$ self-orthogonal Latin square $L$.
-Since $L$ can be assumed to be diagonal, we may use a self-orthogonal Latin square and preserve Properties 1 and 2.
-Now note that for a self-orthogonal Latin square $L_{ij} \neq L_{ji}$ if $i \neq j$, and so the triples $(i, j, L_{ij})$ and $(j, i, L_{ji})$ have distinct third elements, i.e. Property 3 is satisfied.

-The case $r = 6$ requires separate treatment.
-It is known that $6\times 6$ self-orthogonal Latin squares do not exist.
-Fortunately, the property we require is weaker and we are able to give an explicit construction of a matrix that is sufficient for our needs.
-Let $L$ be the matrix